rust-lang/rust-forge/src/compiler/reviews.md

 ### Forward fixes

-Often it is tempting to "forward fix" a regression with a follow-up PR.
+Often it is tempting to address a regression by posting a follow-up PR that, rather than reverting the regressing PR, instead augments the original in small ways without reverting its changes overall.
 However, if real-world users have reported being affected, this practice is strongly discouraged unless a high-confidence fix is already in the bors queue.